 This is a medical emergency that requires immediate treatment.
 ICH is not as common as ischemic stroke.

-A hemorrhage around or within the brain itself is called a cerebral hemorrhage (or intracerebral hemorrhage)
+Bleeding around or within the brain itself is called a cerebral hemorrhage (or intracerebral hemorrhage)

 Intracerebral hemorrhage (ICH) occurs when blood suddenly breaks into brain tissue and causes brain damage.

 Symptoms usually appear suddenly during ICH.
-They include headache, weakness, confusion and paralysis, particularly on one side of your body.
+They include headache, weakness, confusion, and paralysis, particularly on one side of your body.

 The buildup of blood puts pressure on your brain and interferes with your oxygen supply.
 This can cause brain and nervous damage quickly.